vedro-universe/vedro-docs/docs/integrations/pycharm-plugin.md

 ## Viewing Results

-Test output is shown right inside the Run window, with a clear, structured summary — just like in the terminal.
+Test output is shown right inside the Run window, with a clear, structured summary: just like in the terminal.

 <Screenshot src={require('./pycharm/output.png')} shadow={false} width="100%" />